island-is/island.is/helm/islandis/README.md

 - add a new top-level entry for the service in [values.dev.yaml](./values.dev.yaml) - here we have settings specific to the Development environment
 - add a new top-level entry for the service in [values.prod.yaml](./values.prod.yaml) - here we have settings specific to the Production environment

-When the umbrella charet changes, you need to increment the version at the bottom of [Chart.yaml](./Chart.yaml)
+When the umbrella chart changes, you need to increment the version at the bottom of [Chart.yaml](./Chart.yaml)

 ## Upgrading the Helm chart template